-- Revenue should no longer include the base cost of electricity.
-It should now include only the premium paid by the retail customer. - Questions 4 and 5, pertaining to RECs have been eliminated.
+Revenue should no longer include the base cost of electricity.
+It should now include only the premium paid by the retail customer.

 Green Pricing programs are voluntary retail programs only.
 Do not include mandatory wholesale purchases of RECs to meet state Renewable Portfolio Standards